ianhandel/R_workshops/code/r-workshop_example-analysis_20180323.md

   mutate(iron = parse_number(iron))
 ```

-Right that looks to be the data 'tidy and clean'.
-Now some exploratory analysis.
+Data now looks to be 'tidy and clean'.
+Next some exploratory analysis...

 ### Explore categorical data